lexedata/lexedata/docs/Manual.md

 `python -m lexedata.<i>package.command<i> [--*optional_argument* VALUE] [--*switch*] POSITIONAL ARGUMENTS` Elements in italics above need to be replaced depending on the exact command you are using.
 Elements in capital letters need to be replaced depending on the exact operation you want to perform on your dataset.
 Optional elements are enclosed in brackets.
 There could be multiple positional arguments and optional arguments (with only a space as a separator), as well as commands that take only positional or only optional arguments.
 Positional arguments are not preceded by a hyphen and need to occur in strict order (if there are more than two of them).
 Optional arguments and switches are always preceded by two hyphens and they can occur in any order after the command.
 Optional arguments require a value (often there is a default value), while switches do not.
 Some optional arguments or switches have a short name of one letter in addition to their regular name and in this case they are preceded by one hyphen (e.g. to access the help of any command you can use the switch `--help` or `-h`).
 Many positional arguments and most optional arguments have default settings.
 Commands in Lexedata are organized in four packages: lexedata.importer, lexedata.edit, lexedata.report, and lexedata.exporter.
 (In case you are wondering why they are not called "import" and "export", these words have special status in Python, so they were not available!).
 If a command name consists of more than one word, the words are separated with an underscore.
 Optional arguments and switches consisting of more than one word also include underscores.
 If you need to replace an element in capital letters with something including a space, enclose it in quotes ("").

 Probably the most important thing to know before you get started with Lexedata is how to get help.
-You can access the help of every command by typing `python -m lexedata.*package.command* --help`.
-The help explains how the command is used, what it does and lists all the positional and optional arguments, along with their default values if any.
+This manual contains all available commands and describes their most common uses but it is not exhaustive as far as optional arguments and switches are concerned.
+It is highly recommended to first read the help of any new command you are thinking of using.
+You can access the help of any command by typing `python -m lexedata.*package.command* --help`.
+The help explains how the command is used, what it does and lists all the positional and optional arguments, along with their default values, if any.
+If you find the help confusing, or something is missing, do not hesitate to let us know by opening an issue on GitHub.

 ### 1.5 Some Terminology

+In this section we explain briefly some terminology that is used in this manual and in the help of Lexedata commands.

 Lexedata is CLDF-centric, so ‘export’ is always ‘away from CLDF’ and ‘import’ is always ‘towards CLDF’.

+TODO: add stuff here about different cross-concept or within-concept cognate sets and how this affects things, especially coding.
+Also add stuff about central concept, coding methods, status column.

 ## 2. Lexedata installation instructions